azbaloda/Netflix-Data-Exploration-and-Visualisation/README.md

 3.3 For correlation: Heatmaps, Pairplots

-4. Missing Value & Outlier check (Treatment optional)

-5. Insights
+4. Insights

-6. Recommendations - Actionable items for business
+5. Recommendations - Actionable items for business